Shukard/Libasm-main/README.md

-This is my .c mains to test function of 42's libasm project !
+This is my .c mains to test functions of 42's libasm project !